arnabdey73/resume/resume.md

 * Mentored and supported many colleagues across different projects and domains.

-* Currently working as a Product Owner for a project that is working on an AI-based application for tailoring CVs as per business requirements.
+* Currently working as a Product Owner for a project that is working on an AI-based application for tailoring profiles as per business requirements.

 ### Skills/Technologies that I work with: